 Skip to content

-The London Borough of Merton is split into twenty wards, with three councillors each.
+The London Borough of Merton is split into twenty electoral areas called wards, with three councillors each.

 Ward profiles are designed to give you an overview of some of the key statistics from the Census 2011.

 Data has been collected from the Neighbourhood Statistics pages from the Office for National Statistics.

 Data included on the ward profiles have been compared to 2001, unless specified otherwise.

 Click on the ward map or the names below to view the profile for that ward.
 Note that ward profiles are A3 paper size.

 If you do not know which ward you live in, you can find out by entering your postcode on this page My Neighbourhood.

 For maps of each ward, detailing ward boundaries, visit the Elections and Voting pages.